hillasch/SPICE-model/README.md

 # Evaluation Guide (`evaluation.py`)

-This README explains how to run `evaluation.py` and how it relies on `The_model.py` (optimization path only, without Gaussian blending).
+This README explains how to run `evaluation.py` and how it relies on `The_model.py`.

 ## What `evaluation.py` does
 `evaluation.py` runs a full evaluation pipeline for selected dataset rows:
-- Loads source image, comparison image, and `llm_edit` prompt.
+- Loads source image, comparison image(there image solution), and `llm_edit` prompt.
 - Builds a generated image using the project pipeline.
 - Compares features in DINOv2 space.
-- Prints per-sample metrics and final averages.
+- Prints dictionary metrics .

 ## `The_model.py` flow
-The evaluation script calls functions from `The_model.py` using the optimization pipeline (`opt`).
+The evaluation script calls functions from `The_model.py` using the optimization pipeline.

-Flow:
+* At the beginning of the project, we built a pipeline that blended the original image with the closest image from the prompt using Gaussian blending.
+The results were not satisfactory, which showed us that a more complex blending approach was needed.
+The method remains in the model but is not used for the final output.

+Our model flow:

 1. Load one CSV row (`src`, `comp`, `llm_edit`).
-2. Retrieve a target image by semantic search - CLIP (`search_llm_edit_image`).
+2. Retrieve a target image by semantic search - CLIP (`search_llm_edit_image`)
+   * Given a prompt, the function(CLIP) retrieves the closest image to the prompt using cosine similarity.
 3. Encode source and target images into TAESD latents (`encode_image`).
 4. Load frozen DINOv2 for semantic embeddings.
 5. Optimize a latent midpoint (`optimize_semantic_midpoint`) so decoded image embedding matches the DINO midpoint target.
+   * Too complex to explain here :-)
 6. Decode optimized latent to image.
 7. Refine with Stable Diffusion img2img (`make_image_coherent`).
+      Given a prompt and the opimize image, the StableDiffusionImg2ImgPipeline function generates an image

 ## Main hyperparameters in `The_model.py`
 Optimization: